Andani is a verb that means to increase or expand in Tshivenda. In isiXhosa Anda refers to growth or expansion.

 About Andani Africa

-Andani.Africa’s purpose is to grow and strengthen Creative and Cultural Industries (CCI) in Africa.
+Andani.Africa’s purpose is to grow and strengthen the Creative Economy in Africa.
 We do this by creating and co-creating valuable insights through research, strategic advisory and content engagement.

 Lonwabo Mavuso leads Business Development at Andani.Africa.
 He holds a Bachelor of Arts in Dramatic Arts (Hons) in Arts Management and a Postgraduate Diploma in Management from the University of the Witwatersrand, Johannesburg.